 Generally, these other approaches involve having multiple threads of control.
 This simplifies design-it is OK for one thread of control to block because there are other threads of control that can execute.
-However, it also complicates design because these threads of control may have to synchronize to share data and communicate with each other.
+However, it also complicates design because these threads of control may have to synchronize to share data and communicate with each other be serviced.

-Multi-process servers: One approach is to have each connection handled by a separate process.
-One process accepts connections and then hands them off to other processes to be serviced.
 The simplest, but most expensive, way to do this is to create a new process for each connection.
 Stevens gives examples of such servers on Unix, where they are implemented using the fork system call.
 More often, a "pool" of processes is started when the server is initialized.
 Each of these processes then iteratively handles connections passed to it from the process that accepts new connections.
 If all of these processes are busy when a new connection arrives, the connection is refused.
-The Apache web server works like this.
+The Apache web server can be configured to work like this.